Waratah: Taxonomy

 The genus Telopea belongs to the plant family Proteaceae.
-Within the Proteaceae, their closest relatives appear to be the genera Alloxylon (tree waratahs), Oreocallis and Embothrium, a group of generally terminal red-flowering plants that skirt the southern edges of the Pacific Rim.
+Within the Proteaceae, their closest relatives appear to be the genera Alloxylon (tree waratahs), Oreocallis and Embothrium, a group with generally terminal red flowers that skirt the southern edges of the Pacific Rim.
 Together they make up the subtribe Embothriinae.
 The genus was first described by Robert Brown in 1810 from the type species Telopea speciosissima.
 There are five species of plant within the genus, all of which readily hybridize in cultivation.
-There are two main branches, with one being the species pair of T. speciosissima and T. aspera, with the other lineage giving rise to T. truncata first, then T. oreades and T. mongaensis.
-The speciosissima-aspera lineage (clade) has two synapomorphies—distinguishing common characteristics presumed not present in ancestors—leaves with toothed margins, and large red involucral bracts.
+There are two main branches, with one being the species pair of T. speciosissima and T. aspera, with the other lineage (clade) giving rise to T. truncata first, then T. oreades and T. mongaensis.
+Two synapomorphies—distinguishing common characteristics presumed not present in ancestors—have been identified in the speciosissima-aspera lineage, leaves with toothed margins, and large red involucral bracts.
 The truncata-oreades-mongaensis lineage has flowers that open from the centre to the edge of the inflorescence (basitonic) rather than the reverse (acrotonic), which is a feature of the speciosissima-aspera clade and more distant relatives.